Get in touch!

 25. Am I eligible if I’m currently a student of the host academic institution?

 If you have resided or carried out your main activity (work, studies, etc.) in the country of your chosen research host for more than 12 months in the three years immediately before the call deadline, then you are not eligible.
-See the
+See the Guide for Applicants for full details and consider one of the REDI positions hosted elsewhere.

 26. Am I eligible if I’m already employed by the academic institution?

 If you are already permanently employed by your chosen research host, at the time of application deadline, you are not eligible for a REDI position with them.
-See the
+See the Guide for Applicants for full details and consider a REDI position hosted elsewhere.

 27. I am currently enrolled in a Doctoral Program, but I have not defended my PhD yet.
 Can I apply?